department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Registration flow exploration/conversation-guide-mental-model-cohort1.md

-## First Topic: [Current Process] - 5 minutes
+## First Topic: [Current Process - Facility Experience] - 5 minutes

 - What was your experience like getting setup for that appointment beforehand or did you just walk in?
 - Can you describe your experience with any forms or sign up questions that you had to complete to be seen for care?
-[Not saying your "registration experience, but would they have filled out an EZ in person?]
+   - [Not saying your "registration experience, but would they have filled out a paper EZ in person or did staff input?]
 - What was your impression to what benefits or level of care you would qualify for as you were doing this?
 - How would you describe the process after you were seen for care?
 - How did you recieve any communication from the VA or information if you were eligible to enroll in health care benefits?